 Later in the day we ventured to the fourth mall in Dubai, IBN Buttuta.
 Layne will be able to give you more history on it, as he walked through and read the facts while I did a little shopping!
 (I am going to try to get him to write some guest blogs, so maybe this topic can be his first one!)

 The mall overall was a lot less crowded and commercialized.
 It is in quite an interesting building too!
-It is Egyptian designed and has huge lights, pieces of architecture and an area that makes you feel like you are shopping under the sky, on a cobble stone road!
+It has an Egyptian design and has huge lights, pieces of architecture and an area that makes you feel like you are shopping under the sky, on a cobble stone road!
 Quite cool!

 After a busy day of walking, we were whipped and took the Metro home with our little monkey.
-Caden loves to swing on the hand bars and its hilarious!
+Caden loves to swing on the handle bars and it’s hilarious!
 It’s so cute!